SeeedDocument/Seeed-WiKi/docs/Grove-Ultrasonic_Ranger.md

 surveyurl: https://www.research.net/r/Grove-Ultrasonic-Ranger
 sku: 101020010
 tags: io_3v3, io_5v, plat_duino, plat_pi
 ---
 ![](https://github.com/SeeedDocument/Grove_Ultrasonic_Ranger/raw/master/img/Ultrasonic.jpg)

 This Grove - Ultrasonic ranger is a non-contact distance measurement module which works at 40KHz.
 When we provide a pulse trigger signal with more than 10uS through singal pin, the Grove_Ultrasonic_Ranger will issue 8 cycles of 40kHz cycle level and detect the echo.
 The pulse width of the echo signal is proportional to the measured distance.
-The formula: Distance = echo signal high time * Sound speed (340M/S)/2.
+Here is the formula: Distance = echo signal high time * Sound speed (340M/S)/2.
 Grove_Ultrasonic_Ranger's trig and echo singal share 1 SIG pin.

 !!!Warning
 	Do not hot plug Grove-Ultrasonic-Ranger, otherwise it will damage the sensor.
 The measured area must be no less than 0.5 square meters and smooth.